Defeating Facial Tracking: Red Team vs Blue Team

 # Passes basic liveness detection (movement, blinking present)

-Take someone else's face (age-appropriate person who consents).
-Swap onto your video feed in real time.
+Take someone else's face—age-appropriate, with their consent—and swap it onto your video feed in real time.
+Your movements drive their face.

 # Using First Order Motion Model for real-time face swap